pointw-dev/halchemy/src/docs-generator/src/deprecated/concurrency.md

 When sending requests that are intended to change an existing resource (`PUT`, `PATCH`, `DELETE`) there is a chance someone else has made a change between your `GET` request the request with your intended changes.
 Halchemy relies on **optimistic concurrency** to handle this possibility.
 That is, it assumes no one else has made a change, but populates the `If-Match` header with the resource's ETag so the server can reject the request if a change to the resource has taken place - that is if the ETag of the resource on the server doesn't match the requested change.

 For your client to handle this, you must handle exceptions thrown by the request.
-If the status code is 412 that means someone else has snuck in a change.
+If the status code is 412 that means someone else has sneaked in a change.
 What the client does is up to you.
 For example, you could:
 * show the user the updated version, let them merge their change into it then resubmit the request
 * cancel the operation, advise the user they should refresh and start over
 * GET the updated resource, automatically merge the changes - or even overwrite them with the version you are trying to submit